 Conversely, if there is a surge in Australian investment in foreign currency, demand for the Australian dollar decreases, and the supply of Australian dollars in the currency markets increases.
 Both these factors mean that the dollar depreciates against international currency.

-Low interest rates
+Relatively low interest rates

 Your international holiday could be about to get more expensive

-Buying items from overseas will cost you more
+Buying items from overseas costs more

 If you're buying something from overseas, be prepared to pay a lot more for it when the dollar is low.